Dorene-StMarthe/Dorene-StMarthe/README.md

 <div>
 <h2 align="center">About Me</h2>
 🎓 I am a recent graduate of General Assembly, and have obtained a Software Engineering certification in their Immersive Software Engineering Program.<br>
-🌱 When I am not in front of the computer, I love to spend time with my loved ones, explore the outdoors and create new coffee masterpieces, (coffee enthusiast over here ☕️).<br>
+🌱 When I am not in front of the computer, I love to spend time with my loved ones, explore the outdoors and create new coffee masterpieces, (coffee enthusiast over here) ☕️
-🛸

 </div>

 <hr>